 Madagascar is home to an amazing ecosystem that is a stunning mixture of its African and tropical influences.
 However, like many coastal areas in the world, the effects of human development and climate change mean it needs intervention to remain at its best.
 This is a great chance to help with conservation efforts, learning and using scuba diving skills to get hands-on experience.

-Marine Conservation volunteers in Madagascar can help to protect the natural plant and animal life by assisting different oceanographic organizations in a range of initiatives, including:
+As a Marine Conservation volunteer in Madagascar you will help to protect the natural plant and animal life by assisting different oceanographic organizations in a range of initiatives, including:

-- Reef Surveying - helping to monitor the biodiversity, health and growth of the reef system around Nosy Komba through fish, invertebrates and coral surveys.
+- Reef surveying - helping to monitor the biodiversity, health and growth of the reef system around Nosy Komba through fish, invertebrate and coral surveys.

-- Turtle Monitoring - establishing an estimated inventory and census of Madagascan turtles to help assess the success of conservation efforts.
+- Turtle monitoring - helping continue collecting data on Madagascan turtles to help assess the success of conservation efforts.

-- Beach Cleans - removing damaging litter that can cause issues for local marine animals.
+- Beach cleans - removing damaging litter that can harm local marine animals.